Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: B. Evaluation of without Hadamard test

 To obtain the above, we used a relation $\sigma_{a}\sigma_{b}=\delta_{ab}I+\sum_{c=x,y,z}i\epsilon_{abc}\sigma_c$, where $\delta_{ab}$ and $\epsilon_{abc}$ denotes the Kronecker delta and the three-dimensional Levi-Civita symbol, respectively. \end{proof}

-Because a parameter $\vartheta'_d=(\theta'_d,\bm{n}_d')$ has been determined through the previous sweep, the first term in Eq.~(\ref{eqn:apdx_g_mu_trans}) can be calculated without quantum circuits.
+Because a parameter $\vartheta'_d=(\theta'_d,\bm{n}_d')$ is already known, the first term in Eq.~(\ref{eqn:apdx_g_mu_trans}) can be calculated without quantum circuits.
 Thus, to obtain $g_\mu$, only the following quantities in the second term in Eq.~(\ref{eqn:apdx_g_mu_trans}) are required